JoshuaDoucet/wtnfStorefrontAPI/README.md

 This repo acts as the backend to interact with the WTNF database of products, locations, users, and orders.

 ## Getting Started
+### Understand the application requirments
+* Built and tested using
+  - Node.js v15.13.2
+  - npm 8.1.2
+  - a linux command line interface

 ### Get the application code
 * Clone this repo
 ### Get the postgres database up and running